plaidml/plaidml/README.md

 import plaidml.keras
 plaidml.keras.install_backend()
 ```

+### Plaidvision and Plaidmark

+We've developed two open source projects:
+  **PRE-RELEASE USERS: plaidvision and plaidbench are included in the release tarball.**

+  * [Plaidvision](https://github.com/vertexai/plaidvision) provides a simple shell for developing vision applications using your webcam
+  * [Plaidbench](https://github.com/vertexai/plaidbench) is a performance testing suite designed to help users compare the performance
+  of different cards and different frameworks

 ### Hello VGG
 One of the great things about keras is how easy it is to play with state-of-the-art networks.
 Here's all the code you